ChemBioHTP/EnzyHTP-GPT/flask-server/auth/README.md

 ### 1.1 Functions under construction

-Some functions should be modified or have their routers to be commented in production mode since they are not completed or unsafe.
+Some functions should be treated cautiously since they has different behaviours in `development` and `production` environments.

 | Function                        | Router                                                                        | Detail                                        |
 | ------------------------------- | ----------------------------------------------------------------------------- | --------------------------------------------- |